primus852/symfony4-admin-template/README.md

 Username: admin
 Password: ABcd1234

-However, if you opt for the persistent mysql database (check docker-compose.yml), create the database structure with `php bin/console doctrine:migrations:migrate`, afterwads you can load the User via `php bin/console doctrine:fixtures:load` (careful, this will purge the database).
+However, if you opt for the persistent mysql database (check docker-compose.yml), create the database structure with `php bin/console doctrine:migrations:migrate`, afterwards you can load the User via `php bin/console doctrine:fixtures:load` (careful, this will purge the database).

 To be continued...